 Canva – is another platform with a logo maker option.

 And last but not least.
-We have to recommend our own Tailor Brands Logo Maker, which cuts the hassle out of designing a logo and uses AI to create the perfect logo for your blog.
+We have to recommend our own Tailor Brands for designing your blog logo

 To Wrap Up